 money that can be returned to the owner (after maintenance and other costs).

-However, commodities like gold and Bitcoin don’t have an underlying reason for
+Commodities like gold and Bitcoin don’t have an underlying reason for appreciating.

-With a target-date fund, they'll even shift your asset allocation over time towards safer investments when you expect to access the money.
+With a target-date fund, they'll shift your asset allocation over time towards safer (shorter-term) investments when you expect to access the money.